God Will Never Give Up On You

 Consider the life and times of David, King of the nation Israel.
 This man, after God’s own heart (1 Samuel 13:1-14), didn’t always get it right.
 He took a woman who was not his (2 Samuel 11:2-5), overlooked the rape of his own daughter (2 Samuel 13:1-22), and killed a man (2 Samuel 11:14-15).
 Not exactly credentials you want to put on your resumé.

 Yet for all David’s failings, God did not give up on him.
 He still used the warrior king to accomplish His purpose.
+Just like David, no matter how many times you stumble or feel undeserving, God will never give up on you.

 Like David, your mistakes and flaws don’t mean that God can’t use you.
 If anything, your failures only enhance God’s glory.
 They are further proof of the goodness of God, even in the middle of our human frailties.